What Jobs To Do In The Garden In April

 Other shrubs that are cut back hard in spring, to keep their larger or Cotinus) and elders (Sambucus), can be cut back this month.
 You can leave a couple of branches un-pruned if you are reluctant to lose all the height gained last year.

-Cotinus and Sambucas are frown for their colourful new foliage and to keep the colour true they too are pruned hard in spring.
+Cotinus and Sambucas are loved for their colourful new foliage and to keep the colour true they too are pruned hard in spring.
 If you wish to still maintain some height on them for interest or privacy then leave some stems/branches un-pruned.

 Spring flowering shrubs, for example, Forsythia, Chaenomeles, Wigelia and Spiraea Bridal Wreath should not be pruned until after they finish flowering otherwise this year’s colourful, beautiful blooms will be lost.